shawnbothma/cancer-research-uk-donation/README.md

    ### End to End (E2E) make a donation.test.ts
    - I have limited the test to only run on the Chromium browser.
 It can be configured to run across more by uncommenting the browsers under projects in the playwright.config.ts file.

      When the same credit card details are used in quick succession the tests become flaky, presume it's due to security.
+If this happens please rerun the test after a few minutes.

      The Donation Reference and Transaction Id are printed to the console (terminal) for reference.